 Patients with active (non-expired) prescriptions originally filled at other pharmacies (either military or civilian) with refills remaining may bring the original label to the pharmacy to have the remaining refills "transferred" to this facility.
+Further restrictions apply to controlled substances.
 Please allow three duty days to process transferred prescriptions.
-Note: due to time zone differences, prescriptions transfers from OCONUS bases may require additional processing time.
+Note: Due to time zone differences, prescriptions transfers from OCONUS bases may require additional processing time.